 I believe that Snoke knew that Kylo and Rey had a connection and used that to his advantage by creating a gateway to allow them to communicate.
 I believe this because of the interactions they had in The Force Awakes.
 Snoke may have opened the door to allow them to fully connect and create a future that both of them believed to be real but he didn't control their actions or words during that time.
 They chose to continue to converse with one another and they definitely chose to touch.
 Through this connection they gained a better understanding of each other and recognized the fact that they were both going through similar life circumstances though they were on very opposite sides.
 Rey thought she had Kylo all figured out.
 When she learned the truth of his tragic downfall, she felt for him and wanted to help him use his abilities for good.
 Rey, as we know, is someone Kylo has heard of and is obviously intrigued by for various reasons.
 He not only witnesses the power she has in the force but is also moved by her strong-will and compassion for him.
 I think, for both parties, this connection meant a lot to them.
 Rey was alone for the majority of her life and so to have someone with whom she felt so in tune with filled that empty hole.
 As for Ben, he didn't have anyone who believed him and saw him for who he was like Rey did.
 His father warned him that Snoke was using him, which I'm sure he was at least slightly aware of, but having heard that said aloud probably confirmed it for him and made him realize he literally had no one.

 Before I get even deeper, because really I could go on and on about these two, I do want to get into the reasons why I love the Ben & Rey vs. the Praetorian Guards scene.
-Everything leading up to this battle made it all the more intense but I definitely have to say that I loved that there wasn't one moment where Director Rian Johnson took us to another scene to focus on someone else's story.
+Everything leading up to this battle made it all the more intense but I definitely have to say that I loved that there was only one moment when Director Rian Johnson took us to another scene to focus on someone else's story.
 All too often in film when an incredible moment just begins and it's about to reach it's peak of awesomeness the camera cuts to a different scene and you have to stop yourself from shouting (or maybe you have).
-However, this sequence is able to play out beautifully from beginning to end without any cuts.
+This usually happens several times.
+However, this sequence is able to play out beautifully from beginning to end with one short cut.
 At several points we see unique lightsaber techniques used that we've never seen in any other films which makes this sequence all the more exciting.
 I was also pleasantly surprised by the Guards and the tactics they used with their various weapons.
 They put up a good fight!

 (Photo by: Mark Edwards Photographer | Kylo: Alphaignition | Rey: Leiaaurora)